The AI Research Assistant: Promise, Peril, and a Proof of Concept: CASE STUDY: HERMITE QUADRATURE ERROR

 The core mathematical insight that I had was the following: if reverse integration by parts (RIBP) could yield elementary proofs for trapezoidal rule in \cite{cruz2003elementary}, could \emph{multiple} RIBP yield an elementary derivation of Hermite quadrature with exact error representations and milder conditions, by setting free parameters from RIBP properly?

 This hypothesis was human-generated, but AI systems played a crucial role in exploring its consequences.
-I didn't carry out the math, thus didn't know if the systems of equations for free parameters are well-posed and solvable in closed-form.
-My intuition suggested positively when I assigned this task to my students.
-In the \href{https://users.oden.utexas.edu/~tanbui/books/HermiteQuadrature.pdf}{original draft} \cite{VillatoroKrishnanunniBuiThanh} that my students provided to me, they found the closed-form solutions for the free parameters for the case $n=\LRc{2,3}$.
-For general $n$, they faced overly complicated algebraic manipulations\footnote{In their original remark: "This ended up being very messy to show for a general case.
-So we left it out for now".} and couldn't proceed analytically.
-They suggested a numerical algorithm to find these parameters, though it was not clear if the systems were solvable numerically.
+I didn't carry out the math, and thus did not know whether the systems of equations for free parameters are well-posed and solvable in closed-form.
+My intuition suggested that the answer was yes when I assigned this task to my students.
+In their \href{https://users.oden.utexas.edu/~tanbui/books/HermiteQuadrature.pdf}{original draft} \cite{VillatoroKrishnanunniBuiThanh}, my students had: \begin{itemize} \item Derived exact error formulas for $n=\LRc{2,3}$ using the coefficient matching approach, \item Found explicit values of free parameters for cases $n=\LRc{2,3}$, \item Attempted but failed to find closed-form solutions for free parameters for general $n$ due to algebraic complexity,\footnote{In their original remark: "This ended up being very messy to show for a general case.
+So we left it out for now".} \item Proposed numerical algorithms as an alternative, though it was not clear if the systems were solvable numerically. \end{itemize}

-My responsibility was then to review and revise the draft \cite{VillatoroKrishnanunniBuiThanh} around mid December 2025.
+My responsibility was then to review this draft around mid-December 2025.
 Since this was a busy time, I wanted to see whether AI could help me speed up the task.
-To my surprise and pleasure, under my direction AI helped more than I expected.
+To my surprise and pleasure, under my direction, AI helped more than I expected.

 \begin{definition}[Two-Point Hermite Interpolating Polynomial] Let $a$ and $b$ be distinct.
 The Hermite interpolating polynomial is defined by:

 \end{definition} An immediate consequence is